Bert Nievera: 19771989: Solo ventures

 The Nieveras relocated to Concord, California.
 While working at a restaurant with his son Martin, he also taught him "The Greatest Love of All", showing him "how and when to belt and how to end the song in a big way."
 Martin performed the same song at the 1981 California State Talent Competition, which he won.
 Around this time, when his son was nineteen, Nievera and his wife were already having problems with their relationship.

 According to a colleague, Nievera thought he was already retired from music after 1976, but he found gigs performing with Pilita Corrales, who invited him to her concerts.
 In 1978, he followed Nievera from the two previous years with another release, an all-Filipino album titled Sumasainyo, Nievera, under the Blackgold label of Vicor.
 His son began his own singing career in the Philippines in 1982.
 According to Martin, "Dad gave me a choice.
 He said, 'Stay in America and try your luck in Hollywood or come to the Philippines and let me help you start living your dream.'"
 Nievera arranged his son's first media interview after returning to the country.

-In 1985, his third album, Nievera Remembers, was released by WEA Records.
+In 1985, his third album, Nievera Remembers, was released by WEA.
 Nievera also came back to the Philippines in 1989.
 He and his wife separated, of which he later said in 2001, "Some good things never last.
 Something happened, so...
 I'm so lucky that I've found love the second time around."
 Carol Hernandez, his second wife, bore their child, son Lance, in c.
 1989–1990.
 Nievera also took in Hernandez's three children from her previous marriage and his new family grew to include two more children who were adopted.